 Part of the problem was that we were spending too much time tweaking the PCB layout (we’d receive boards back from the manufacturer, only then realizing that we had neglected some detail) and not enough time taking a big-picture approach to the design through detailed schematics.
 A Unified Data Model approach might have helped us at the time, if we had known about it.

 Keep Your Schematics and PCB Layouts in Sync with a Unified Data Model Approach

 A Unified Data Model approach allows users to seamlessly integrate multiple aspects of the design process, including schematic symbols, PCB footprint, supplier procurement info, SPICE models, and more.

 These are some of the benefits that keeping schematics and PCB layouts in sync through a Unified Data Model approach offers:

 Simultaneous Design: Creating a schematic is crucial for effective planning.
-However, for many designers it is also useful to get deeper into the details of the circuit design through the PCB layout.
+However, for many designers it is also useful to get deeper into the details of the design through the PCB layout.
 By integrating schematics and PCB layouts through linking files and automated updates, your design process can be free to simultaneously attack both a “big picture” and a detailed, “real world” approach.